idealogica/indi/readme.md

 ##### What is dependency injection?

-It's a pattern that allows you to transparently manage relations between your services and settings.
-Using it you can build your application from a bunch of reusable decoupled components, distribute your initial settings over your application, write clear code that can be easily refactored, tested and maitained.
+It's a pattern that allows you to manage relations between your services and settings transparently.
+Using it you can build your application from a bunch of reusable decoupled components, distribute your initial settings over your application, write clear code that can be easily refactored, tested and maintained.
 There is a good [explanatory article](http://fabien.potencier.org/what-is-dependency-injection.html) from Fabien Potencier.